In this article you will find the very best geek cookbooks. You are not going to believe how wonderful and creative these are!

 Catching Fire Cookbook: Experience the Hunger Games Trilogy with Unofficial Recipes Inspired by Catching Fire is much shorter than the two listed above and has recipes inspired by Catching Fire.
 It is 76 pages long.
 The recipes are different than those in the other books but they are also similar.

 I would likely pick one of these books and call it good.
-Getting all three would be overkill for most families–unless of course your boy is a humongous fan of The Hunger Games.
+Getting all three would be overkill for most families–unless of course you are all humongous fan of The Hunger Games.

 For fun boy topics sent right to your inbox sign up for our newsletter today.